-Shaving accessories are not the most innovative or intriguing products in today’s technological world, but somehow, a small startup that sells razor blades through the mail has managed to reach a valuation of a billion dollars within 6 years.
-When Unilever acquired Dollar Shave Club in July, it was the largest ever acquisition of a venture-backed startup in Los Angeles.
+Shaving accessories are not the most innovative or intriguing products in today’s technological world, but somehow, a small startup that sells razor blades through the mail managed to reach a valuation of a billion dollars within 6 years.
+When Unilever acquired Dollar Shave Club in 2016, it was the largest ever acquisition of a venture-backed startup in Los Angeles.

 In 2012 the company gained attention through a series of funny, offbeat YouTube ads that went viral.
 The ads were so successful that they gained 12,000 subscribers in only two days, and by the end of 2012, DSC had made over $4 million.
 Their growth continued to be exponential.
 In 2013 they made $19 million, then reached $64 million in 2014.

 Since the membership launch, the company has acquired 3.2 million subscribers.
 Although the company primarily markets its products to men, approximately 20% of its customers are women..Other videos released on Youtube followed the first one, becoming popular and winning multiple awards.

 On July 19, 2016, Dollar Shave Club was acquired by Unilever for a reported $1 billion in cash.

 Were a few humorous ads enough to grow a company to a billion dollar value?
 The ads gained a lot of attention, but the success of the company was also due to several other factors.
 Read on to gain some insights about how Dollar Shave Club achieved a billion dollar valuation in less than 6 years.

 $1 billion.
 As we have seen, that’s the priced paid in cash by consumer products giant Unilever to buy Dollar Shave Club.
 However, the vital question here is: was Dollar Shave Club such a profitable company?
 Why was it priced and valued so high?